Return to Index

 - Be supportive.
 Kids need to know that you love and respect them unconditionally and that their weight does not define their self-worth.
 Kids who feel loved and confident are more likely to be able to make positive lifestyle changes and feel good about themselves while they are doing it.

 - Teach your children about balanced nutrition.
-The whole family should have a basic understanding of what constitutes a healthful diet.
+The whole family should have a basic understanding of what makes up a healthful diet.
 If you need help, ask your doctor for a referral to a registered dietitian.

 - Involve the children in shopping, menu planning, and cooking.
 It is helpful for kids to be involved and feel like they have some control over their diet.